Tac2Pose: Tactile Object Pose Estimation from the First Touch

 Given the ground truth object pose and our best estimate (the object pose with highest likelihood), we measure the resulting \textit{pose error} (or distance between the two poses) by sampling a pointcloud of 10K points from the object 3D model and averaging the distance between these points when the object is at either of the two poses.
 This distance is sometimes called ADD (average 3D distance) but, for simplicity, we just refer to it as the pose error.
 To compare errors across shapes and object sizes, we also compute the \textit{normalized pose error} which divides the original pose error by the average error obtained from predicting a random contact pose.
 Figure~\ref{fig:pose_error} shows examples of different normalized pose errors.

 For each object, we evaluate the pose error for three ablations of \methodd: \begin{enumerate} \item \textit{Single Contact}: Estimate object pose from a single tactile image. \item \textit{Parallel Jaw}: Estimate object pose from a pair of tactile images, collected during a parallel jaw grasp on the object.
-The estimate also factors in the opening of the gripper during the grasp. \item \textit{Parallel Jaw + Prior}: Filter the distribution from the parallel jaw estimate to remove any poses that are more than a given pose distance from ground truth.
+The estimate also factors in the opening of the gripper during the grasp by computing the joint probability distribution of each object pose given both the two contacts and the gripper opening.
+In practice, this corresponds to multiplying the pose distribution obtained from the two contacts with a normal distribution centered around the gripper opening that each object pose would produce.
+The standard deviation of the normal distribution is 3mm which accounts for the expected error between the actual opening and the one reported by the gripper. \item \textit{Parallel Jaw + Prior}: Filter the distribution from the parallel jaw estimate to remove any poses that are more than a given pose distance from ground truth.